josephcopenhaver/melody-bot/README.md

 ./scripts/clean.sh
 ```

+## required bot permissions

+- View Channels
+- Send Messages
+- Send TTS Messages ( not used yet )
+- Embed Links ( not used yet )
+- Connect
+- Speak

 ## supported bot commands

 output of "@bot help" in a guild channel or "help" when talking to the bot in a DM: